thwolter/riskgpt/docs/external_context_enrichment.md

 The `external_context_enrichment` workflow collects recent external information about a project or sector and provides a short summary for workshop preparation.

+**Note**: The workflow relies on live DuckDuckGo searches.
+If network access is restricted the search steps will fail and the response may be empty.

 ## Input

 `ExternalContextRequest`